AlternativeFFFF/Alt-F4/submissions/space_exploration/space-exploration-mod-spotlight.md

     </video>
 </p>

 Or maybe material science would be the better choice.
-For that, I'd need to find some iridium, and the science experiments would generate a lot of scrap that I’d need to process.
+For that, I’d need to find some iridium, and the science experiments would generate a lot of scrap that I’d need to process.
 This would get me an improved space station floor, military upgrades, and a spacesuit with a bigger equipment grid.

 Perhaps bio science would be the most efficient first choice.
 I would need to find some weird material from another planet called vitamelange and figure out how to do genetic experiments.
 It would get me the bio gun, spidertron, bio upgrades, and greater productivity to save me resources overall.